Skip to content

 Baddesley Bites

-Running from 2 July until 19 August starting at 9:30am for an hour our knowledgable volunteer led talks will be diving deeper into a variety of topics exploring the history and people of Baddesley Clinton.
+Running throughout July and August, starting at 9:30am and lasting for an hour, our knowledgable volunteer-led talks will be diving deeper into a variety of topics exploring the history and people of Baddesley Clinton.
 Don't forget you can also treat yourself to a breakfast before or after talk whilst you are here.

-Our wonderful volunteers will be talking about the following topics:
+Our wonderful volunteers will be talking about the following topics (click the links for more information):

 These talks are free to attend, simply turn up and enjoy!
-Normal admission will apply to non-members and breakfast is not included in the talk and will need to be purchased separately with donations being welcomed to help care for our house and collections.
+Normal admission will apply to non-members and breakfast is not included in the talk and will need to be purchased separately.

 Baddesley Bites Talk Topics